Fleegle’s answer to the crochet hook, floss threader, and wire methods of adding beads to knitting. These beaders are available in two sizes.

 Your beader will come with a web-link to an online video that demonstrates the beaders in use.

-I saw this ruler demonstrated in a knitting podcast recently and was sold immediately!
-It is translucent, with white print (for use on dark knits) and black print (for use...
+NOTE: new stock arriving in the first week of December!
+I saw this ruler demonstrated in a knitting podcast last year and was sold immediately!
+It is translucent, with white...

 9 tiles29.5 x 29.5 cm each, 0.78 sq.m. fully assembledSuitable for use with either regular pins or blocking pins.
 Allows for flexible assembly to follow the shape of your project....